Privacy · erosion protection · curb appeal

 Build a Landscape Berm with Plants

-A berm with low maintenance plants is a great way to transform your landscape and add color and to the soil in your yard.
+A berm with low maintenance plants is a great way to transform your landscape and add color to the soil in your yard.
 Low-maintenance plants are recommended, such as using mostly evergreen and drought tolerant plants.

 Building a berm can be backbreaking work.
 It requires a lot of work to transport dirt and rocks onto your lawn to create earthen mounds.
 You also have to make sure that you incorporate the proper slope for drainage purposes.
 In your design, you must properly shape the berm to ensure that rainwater that falls on the berm doesn't move towards your house (or the neighbor's house).